jeffreykeefer/Parkology/Contributing.md

 ## How to participate

-You can view tasks on how to contribute to Parkology below and in our <a href="https://github.com/jeffreykeefer/Parkology/issues">open issues</a>.
+You can view tasks on ways to contribute to Parkology in our <a href="https://github.com/jeffreykeefer/Parkology/issues">open issues</a>.
+The summary of them to help you get started are below:

 1. Visit www.parkology.org
 2. Sign up - to add to the parkology community and interact with users, first sign up on www.parkology.org.